jonolt/Home-DMX-Control/README.md

 #### Page 0

-It is used to adjust the brightness of the display and to show the temperature measured by the I2C temperature sensor.
+It is used to adjust the brightness of the display.

 #### Page X (1, ..., 9)